Welcome to the home page of the KPFA Local Station Board

 Audio files of meetings are available within a few days after the meeting.
-You can find links for some of the audio files on the Meeting Records page; click for the year and month.
-They are also available at www.kpftx.org
+You can find links for the audio files at www.kpftx.org

 Listeners are invited to contact the board with questions, comments, or ideas by sending an email to: firstname.lastname@example.org